spapastamkou/unilux-courses/modules/gen-ai-hist-assignments.md

 Please prepare a short presentation (5-7 minutes for the rest of the class) and discuss your findings.

-## Ask a GPT to be your tutor for learning how to interrogate a large corpus of sources with a GPT
+## Assignment - Ask a GPT to be your tutor for learning how to interrogate a large corpus of sources with a GPT

 Please use the following lesson of Programming Historian: Brousseau, Chantal. « Interrogating a National Narrative with GPT-2 ». *Programming Historian* 11 (2022), https://doi.org/10.46430/phen0104